 And then there is also the scratch-resistant sapphire crystal glass that protects that beautiful dial.
 It is the most durable type of crystal glass in watches, and also the most expensive one.
-Unfortunately, the glass on this Tissot does not have anti-reflective coating, so there might be some legibility issues in direct sunlight.
+Unfortunately, the glass on this Tissot does not have an anti-reflective coating, so there might be some legibility issues in direct sunlight.

-The case back is transparent, and is actually much busier than the dial.
+The case back is transparent and is actually much busier than the dial.
 The gold-pleated rotor is exposed, and the engravings on the skeleton case back are quite beautiful.
 And also rare these days – most watch manufacturers will make sure to stamp all the specifications of the watch on the case back, but not all of them go out of their way to make it easy on the eyes.
-Which is exactly why we love Tissot.
+This is exactly why we love Tissot.